Alba Truffle Fair

 There is the White Truffle World Auction and the Truffle-of-the-Year prize.
 There is also an associated wine festival.

 But the event is not just about the elusive truffle; the town goes into festival mode, with many related events: the Alba Art Show, the Città d'Alba Art Prize, the Literature Festival and various traditional races.

-The Donkey Race, now in its 52nd year, is a light-hearted celebration of the rivalry between Alba districts.
+The Donkey Race is a light-hearted celebration of the rivalry between Alba districts.
 It traces its origins to 1275, when the neighbouring town of Asti conquered Alba.
 The citizens of Alba decided to mock the triumphant people of Asti by creating their own palio - but instead of racing the finest horses, they chose the humble donkey.
 The trappings of the palio - parades, musical bands and medieval costumes - are all retained.

 The meetings are held every Saturday and Sunday at the central Cortile della Maddalena, venue of the world market of the white Alba truffle.